riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 use of CX-\*-ISA.

 4. *CX-HW* defines *optional* specs for: a.
-CXU-LI: reusable CX unit logic interface; b.
-CXU-MD: metadata format describing systems, CPUs, and CXUs, enabling automatic composition of CPU + CXU complexes.
+CXU-LI: reusable CX unit logic interface which may be extendable to a NoC; b.
+CXU-MD: metadata format describing systems, CPUs, CXUs, and NoC to enable automatic composition of CPU + CXU complexes.

 ### Acceptance criteria